-When an act of workplace violence does occur, how your business responds is critical.
-Your Active Shooter Response Plan should highlight how to stabilize the incident, establish a safe environment, communicate with your people, and ultimately transition into recovery mode.
+When an act of workplace violence does occur, how your business responds is critical to the success of your recovery.
+Your response plan should highlight how to stabilize the incident, establish a safe environment, communicate with your people, and ultimately transition into recovery mode.

-During an active shooter scenario, most people will react instinctively in one of three ways: Run.
-Hide.
-Fight.
+During an active shooter scenario, the most commonly taught reaction strategy involves three options: Run, Hide, or Fight.
 Fleeing from the situation should be the first course of action.
 Employee training should focus on mapping out evacuation routes ahead of time.
 Staff should also be reminded to leave behind personal items, avoid escalators and elevators, and to call 911 once safe.
 An active shooter drill outlining explicit steps will help to minimize panic.

-If running isn’t possible, hiding in a secure location is a second option.
+If running isn’t possible, sheltering in a secure hiding place is a second option.
 Your active shooter response plan should instruct your people to find a room with few windows and shut off the lights.
-They should lock the door, barricade it with heavy furniture, keep quiet, and remain hidden until identifiable law enforcement has given the all clear.
+They should lock the door, barricade it with heavy furniture, keep quiet, and remain hidden until identifiable law enforcement has given the all-clear signal.

 Communication is vital

 When it comes to active shooter preparedness, one of the most impactful actions a business can take is investing in reliable, easy-to-use mass notification software.
 Sending out communications that relay vital information is perhaps the most effective way to keep your people safe.

 An emergency communication system should meet the following criteria:

-- Two-way messaging: Allow your people to reply with status updates
+- Two-way messaging to ensure employees can reply with status updates or request assistance